puneetdhd/hack-odisha-recruit/readme.md

   Analyzes candidate responses, generates unbiased scores, and provides recruiters with structured feedback and recommendations.

 - 📈 **Recruiter Dashboard with Analytics**
   Centralized dashboard to view candidate rankings, insights, and hiring metrics.

-- 🔗 **ATS & HR Tool Integration**
-  Seamless integration with existing ATS/HR platforms, making adoption frictionless.

 - 🛡️ **Cheat Prevention**
   Detects if a candidate switches tabs, delays answers unnaturally, or tries to cheat — and flags or ends the interview.